dbursztynowski/k3s-taskforce/pi-cluster-install/README.md

 (The above assumes the relative location of the directories as in our repository - due to the paths given in the script.)

-At the end of the run, the script downloads the config file from the cluster (for kubectl) and saves it on the management-host machine as ~/.kube/\<unique-name\>, where \<unique-name\> is automatically generated and (as of this writing) represents the time when the file was created.
+At the end of the run, the script downloads the config file from the cluster (for the use of kubectl) and saves it on the management host as ~/.kube/\<unique-name\>, where \<unique-name\> is automatically generated and (as of this writing) represents the time when the file was created.